Global Climate Cooling Facts

 Decrease of solar activity is harbinger of 1.5 deg C drop by 2020 (3X the rise of the last Century)

 Half of all warming since 1900 is due to sun say Duke University and US Army researchers (Nov 2007).
-The rest is poor global data.
+The rest poor global data.

 UN Sec General challenges states on warming.
 Says real and affordable options exist.